faradgang/faradgang.berlin/src/pages/en/help.md

 For amounts **under 200 Euros**, you can submit the bank transfer receipt as proof of donation to the tax office without an official donation receipt.
 Additionally, you can download our [simplified donation receipt form](.) (available in German).

 For donations **over 200 Euros**, we are happy to issue an official donation receipt (Zuwendungsbescheinigung), but would require your full contact details.
-Please either include your complete address as the payment reference or send us an email to spende@faradgang.berlin with the subject line "Donation Receipt Request".
+Please either include your complete address as the payment reference or send us an email to mail@faradgang.berlin with the subject line "Donation Receipt Request".